ATS Resume Format: The Complete Pipeline to Templates, Scoring, and Getting Hired

 Fonts: Standard Only

 Use: Arial, Calibri, Garamond, Times New Roman, or Cambria.
 These fonts are universally parsed.
 Size: 10–12pt for body text, 14–16pt for your name.
-Avoid decorative, script, or custom fonts they may render as symbols or be skipped entirely.
+Avoid decorative, script, or custom fonts; they may render as symbols or be skipped entirely.
 According to the Google AI Overview for ATS resume format, Arial is the most consistently recommended font across ATS optimization guidance.

 Contact Information: Body Text, Not Header/Footer